 As I read their story, I couldn’t help but ask, “Are they kidding?!”
 It may not be glorious, but God so generously provided for them!
 Who cares if they’re bored or tired of the menu choices—they’re headed toward the Promised Land!

 About two seconds after judging the Israelites, I realized I am the Israelites.
 Ouch.
 Between Egypt and the Promised Land, God worked to teach the Israelites important things.
 In fact, multiple chapters during this story start by stating, “The Lord said to Moses: Say to the Israelites …” followed by some wisdom God wanted them to learn.
 God was using the time in the wilderness to teach the Israelites vital information, to grow their relationship with Him, and to teach them to rely on Him.

 I realized this is exactly what God is doing in my season.
 He’s teaching me to rely on Him.
 He’s teaching me that, although I don’t have everything I want, I have everything I need.
 I’m learning that He has created and called me to meet people where they are and encourage them with the truth of Jesus.
 He’s blessing me with extra time spent with my family and friends that I won’t have again.
 My time isn’t being wasted during this season—it’s being multiplied.

 This season looks different for all of us.
-2020 has been a year of change, disappointment, and lots of unknowns.
+For me, it’s been a year of change, disappointment, and lots of unknowns.
 If you find yourself looking for elusive answers, I challenge you to sit with the Lord and look for the fruit in the middle of your frustration.
 You might just discover that God’s timing is better than yours—He never wastes our waiting seasons.